-When it comes to a healthcare report that yields results, there are a host of metrics or KPIs that can help improve the overall efficiency of your institution.
+That said when it comes to a report that yields results, there are a host of metrics or KPIs that can help improve the overall efficiency of your institution.
 Here we're going to explore the main areas of value:

 **click to enlarge**

-For transparency, efficiency, and to ensure every element of data is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.
+For transparency, and efficiency, and to ensure every insight is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.

-- Patient wait time: The length of time a patient has to wait for treatment or consultancy is a critical factor in patient contentment levels.
-This KPI quantifies and displays the average length of time a patient has to wait from registration to treatment.
-By reducing wait times, you stand to increase your patient satisfaction levels in a big way.
+- Patient wait time: The length of time a person has to wait for treatment or consultancy is a critical factor in their contentment levels.
+This KPI quantifies and displays the average length of time someone has to wait from registration to treatment.
+By reducing wait times, you stand to increase your satisfaction levels in a big way.

 **click to enlarge**

-The potential showcase of your facility, the patient satisfaction dashboard helps to translate the efforts you put in welcoming and treating your patients in addition to the degree of safety in which you carry out your patient-facing tasks.
+The potential showcase of your facility, the satisfaction BI dashboard helps to translate the efforts you put in welcoming and treating individuals in addition to the degree of safety in which you carry out your services.

 Insights of this nature can help significantly improve the safety of your practices as well as your levels of communication with the people passing in and out of your doors.
 Patient satisfaction is of vital importance, so it’s worth measuring.

-- Patient satisfaction: A top priority for any healthcare organization, the patient satisfaction KPI provides a deeper look at overall satisfaction levels based on wait time, nutrition, care and processes.
-A mix of patient feedback and valuable satisfaction-based metrics will help you make all-important changes to your organization, helping you to improve satisfaction levels on a consistent basis.
+- Patient satisfaction: A top priority for any organization, the satisfaction KPI provides a deeper look at overall satisfaction levels based on wait time, nutrition, care, and processes.
+A mix of feedback and valuable satisfaction-based metrics will help you make all important changes to your organization, helping you to improve satisfaction levels on a consistent basis.

-- Patient safety: A pivotal component of any healthcare reporting dashboard, this particular KPI provides a deeper understanding of your institution's capacity to deliver quality care to its patients, keeping them safe from contracting new infections, postoperative complications, or any form of sepsis.
+- Patient safety: A pivotal component of the dashboard, this particular KPI provides a deeper understanding of your institution's capacity to deliver quality care to its patients, keeping them safe from contracting new infections, postoperative complications, or any form of sepsis.